An evidence-based document investigation · 330 declassified files

 How the apparatus manages what it cannot explain

 The most important page on the site for understanding why UAP evidence looks the way it does.
-Four acts.
+Three acts.
 Built entirely from primary sources and documented institutional history.

 New to this?
 Follow the argument